 Suppose you're seriously injured in a South Carolina car accident, and you take your case to court.
 The jury, after hearing all the evidence, decides that the other driver was responsible for the accident—but that you too bear part of the blame.
 What happens next?
 How does this verdict affect your right to compensation?

 South Carolina is a "modified comparative negligence" state.
 This means you can still recover compensation in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence, as long as that share was not greater than that of other parties.

 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $100,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.

 Keep in mind that if your level of fault exceeds that of the other party (or parties), you'll be barred from recovering anything at all under South Carolina law.

 The comparative negligence rule binds South Carolina judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-According to South Carolina Code of Laws section 56-5-1270, the driver or owner of any vehicle involved in an accident must complete and send a Traffic Collision Report form to the South Carolina Department of Motor Vehicles if the crash wasn't investigated by law enforcement, and it resulted in:
+According to South Carolina Code section 56-5-1270, the driver or owner of any vehicle involved in an accident must complete and send a Traffic Collision Report form to the South Carolina Department of Motor Vehicles if the crash wasn't investigated by law enforcement, and it resulted in: